 - Autism Spectrum Disorders (ASD) are a complex set of neurological disorders that severely impair social, communicative and cognitive functions.

 - Typical ASD behaviors include stereotyped actions (hand flapping, body rocking), insistence on sameness, resistance to change and, in some cases, aggression or self-injury.
+Nearly 28 percent of 8-year-olds with ASD have self-injurious behaviors.
+Head banging, arm biting and skin scratching are among the most common

 - Between 30-50% of people with autism have seizures.